Willie Eyre

-William Mays Eyre (born July 21, 1978) is a former Major League Baseball relief pitcher.
-He played for the Minnesota Twins, Texas Rangers and Baltimore Orioles.
+William Mays Eyre (born July 21, 1978) is an American former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Texas Rangers, and Baltimore Orioles.

 Baseball career

 High school & college

 Eyre was All-State at Cyprus High School (UT).
 In 1997 and 1999, he was an All-America selection playing outfield at the College of Eastern Utah.

 Minnesota Twins

 Eyre was drafted in the 23rd round of the 1999 Major League Baseball Draft by the Minnesota Twins.
-From 1999 to 2005, Eyre made his way through the Twins' minor league system, playing for the Elizabethton Twins, Quad City River Bandits, Fort Myers Miracle, New Britain Rock Cats, Phoenix Desert Dogs (Arizona Fall League), and Rochester Red Wings.
+From 1999 to 2005, Eyre made his way through the Twins' minor league system, playing for the rookie-level Elizabethton Twins, Single-A Quad City River Bandits, High-A Fort Myers Miracle, Double-A New Britain Rock Cats, Phoenix Desert Dogs (Arizona Fall League), and Triple-A Rochester Red Wings.

-He made his major league debut for the Twins on April 6, 2006, but was nontendered by the Twins on December 12, 2006, making him a free agent.
+Eyre made his major league debut for the Twins on April 6, 2006.
+In 42 appearances for Minnesota, during his rookie campaign, he compiled a 5.31 ERA with 26 strikeouts across 59 1/3 innings pitched.
+On December 12, Eyre was non-tendered by the Twins, making him a free agent.